FDio/csit/docs/report/introduction/methodology_terminology.rst

 - **System Under Test (SUT)**: System under test (SUT) is a part of the whole test setup whose performance is to be benchmarked.
-The complete methodology contains other parts, whose performance is either already established, or not affecting the benchmarking result.
+The complete methodology contains other parts, whose performance is either already established, or it does not affect the benchmarking result.
 - **Bi-directional throughput tests**: involve packets/frames flowing in both east-west and west-east directions over every tested interface of SUT/DUT.
 Packet flow metrics are measured per direction, and can be reported as aggregate for both directions (i.e. throughput) and/or separately for each measured direction (i.e. latency).
-In most cases bi-directional tests use the same (symmetric) load in both directions.
+In most cases, bi-directional tests use the same (symmetric) load in both directions.
 - **Uni-directional throughput tests**: involve packets/frames flowing in only one direction, i.e. either east-west or west-east direction, over every tested interface of SUT/DUT.
-Packet flow metrics are measured and are reported for measured direction.
+Packet flow metrics are measured and are reported for the same direction.
 - **Packet Loss Ratio (PLR)**: ratio of packets received relative to packets transmitted over the test trial duration, calculated using formula:
   PLR = ( pkts_transmitted - pkts_received ) / pkts_transmitted.
   For bi-directional throughput tests aggregate PLR is calculated based on the aggregate number of packets transmitted and received.
 - **Packet Throughput Rate**: maximum packet offered load DUT/SUT forwards within the specified Packet Loss Ratio (PLR).
-In many cases the rate depends on the frame size processed by DUT/SUT.
+In many cases, the rate depends on the frame size processed by DUT/SUT.
 Hence packet throughput rate MUST be quoted with specific frame size as received by DUT/SUT during the measurement.
 For bi-directional tests, packet throughput rate should be reported as aggregate for both directions.
-  Measured in packets-per-second (pps) or frames-per-second (fps), equivalent metrics.
+  Measured in packets-per-second (pps) or frames-per-second (fps), which are equivalent metrics.
 - **Bandwidth Throughput Rate**: a secondary metric calculated from packet throughput rate using formula: bw_rate = pkt_rate * (frame_size +
   L1_overhead) * 8, where L1_overhead for Ethernet includes preamble (8